chirpstack/chirpstack-gateway-bridge/docs/content/backends/semtech-udp.md

-When the `semtech_udp` backend has been enabled, make sure your packet-forwarder `global_conf.json` or `local_conf.json` is configured correctly, under `gateway_conf`, the `server_address`, `serv_port_up` and `serv_port_down` must be configured so that data is forwarded to the LoRa Gateway Bridge instance.
+When the `semtech_udp` backend has been enabled, make sure your packet-forwarder `global_conf.json` or `local_conf.json` is configured correctly, under `gateway_conf`, the `server_address`, `serv_port_up` and `serv_port_down` must be configured so that data is forwarded to the ChirpStack Gateway Bridge instance.

 {{<highlight text>}}
 "gateway_conf": {